john9907/Azure-Cloud-Sentinel-Lab-SIEM-/README.md

 <img src="https://i.imgur.com/unBdN9Z.png" height="80%" width="80%"/>
 <br />
 <br />
-The PowerShell script here will utilize the API Key from ipgeolocation.io to gather geo data from the IP address derived from Windows Event Viewer failed login attempts. <br/>
+The PowerShell script here will utilize the API Key from ipgeolocation.io to gather geo data from the IP address derived from Windows Event Viewer failed login attempts.
+Itll then log this information into a custom log file.<br/>
 <img src="https://i.imgur.com/KkWAnNf.png" height="80%" width="80%"/>
 <br />
 <br />
 <img src=" https://i.imgur.com/hBodet0.png" height="80%" width="80%"/>
 <br />
 <br />
-This is a custom log thats used to show Azure what the data were collecting is supposed to look like<br/>
+This is a custom log thats used to show Azure what the data were collecting is supposed to look like.
+Azure will grab the logs from the VM that are generated and stored in the failed_rdp.log file, and use these logs for the tools in the next step.<br/>
 <img src="https://i.imgur.com/hBodet0.png" height="80%" width="80%"/>
 <br />
 <br />